JtotheThree/bevy_northstar/book/src/pathfinding/01_plugin.md

 Apply `.partial()` to request an incomplete path if the goal is not reachable.
 Ex: `Pathfind::new_2d(4, 4).mode(PathfindMode::Astar).partial()`.

-### PathfindMode
-The pathfinding algorithm enum.
-Current options are:

-#### `PathfindMode::Refined`
-##### This is the default algorithm
-Gets a high level path to the goal at the chunk level.
-If a path is found, the path is iterated over with a line of sight / tracing algorithm to attempt to create the shortest path to the goal.
-The refinement is more expensive than the HPA* algorithm but not nearly as expensive as using A*.

-#### `PathfindMode::Coarse`
-Returns the unrefined HPA* path pulled from the cached entrance paths.
-This will not return the path with the least steps to the goal but is extremely fast to generate.
-It's great for natural paths NPCs might use to move around a building for example.

-#### `PathfindMode::AStar`
-This is standard A* pathfinding.
-It's very expensive for long distance goals on large maps but is still useful for very short distances or when you're concerned with the absolute shortest path.
-A good use would be movement where action points are subtracted based on number of moves.

 ## NextPos
 The pathfind system detects entities with a changed `Pathfind` component.
 It then runs the pathfinding algorithm and, if a valid path is found, inserts the next step as a `NextPos` component.